rngadam/uwh/specification.md

 ---

-### Surface Behavior
+### Player Behavior

+- While on the surface, players breathe
-- While on the surface, players breathe and move into position for the next dive.
+- While surfacing or at the surface, players move into position for the next dive
+- While diving or at the bottom, players move to intercept or receive a pass from the puck holder
 - They move towards their ideally designated positions based on the team's formation and opponents formation.
 - Players will consider diving once their breath is fully recovered and they have an opportunity to intercept the puck or receive a pass.
 - Dive decisions are based on the puck's location (diving offensively if the puck is near the opponent's goal or defensively if it's near their own goal) and opponent possession.